 continuous insulation(ci).
-Insulation that is continuous across all structural members without thermal bridges other than service openings and penetrations by metal fasteners with a cross-sectional area, as measured in the plane of the surface, of less than 0.04% of the opaque surface area of the assembly.
+Insulating material that is continuous across all structural members without thermal bridges other than fasteners and service openings. ((service openings and penetrations by metal fasteners with a cross-sectional area, as measured in the plane of the surface, of less than 0.04% of the opaque surface area of the assembly)).
 It is installed on the interior or exterior or is integral to any opaque surface of the building envelope.

 curtain wall.
 Fenestration products used to create an external nonload-bearing wall that is designed to separate the exterior and interior environments.